PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/triton/README.md

     --train_root_dir "$WRKDIR/mymodel"
 ```

-If you want to change the config file for training parameters, like batch size, num_trans_images... just go to :
+If you want to change the config file for training parameters, like batch size, num_trans_images... just go to:
 ```
 cd $WRKDIR/magenta/magenta/models/gansynth/configs
 vim mel_prog_hires.py
 ```

-Change what you want (to change something on vim, you need to be in --insert-- mode !
-Type "i" to enter this mode.
+Change what you want:
+- To change something on vim, you need to be in `--insert--` mode !
+Type `i` to enter this mode.
-To save your changes it is ":x" | to quit ":q" | to quit without save changes ":q!"
+- To save your changes it is `:x` | to quit `:q` | to quit without save changes `:q!`

 To train with a dataset that has extra labels (here `nsynth_qualities_tfrecord`):